KriperPlay/nPad/README.md

 # How to use
 * download [nPadServer](https://github.com/KriperPlay/nPadServer) for your Linux PC
-* download nPadClient for your Android phone in 'releases'
+* download nPadClient for your Android phone in [Releases](https://github.com/KriperPlay/nPad/releases)
 * run nPadServer, and enter received address in input field in nPadClient
 * ![изображение](https://github.com/user-attachments/assets/9dc25aff-2a29-4cc0-b9f3-d9545aefb918)
 * after press 'connect'